llewelld/pico-build-all/README.md

 gksu -k "pico-pair --gui --user $USER"
 ```

 You'll need to enter your password a couple of times and scan the QR code with your Pico.
 A wizard will take you through the process.
-At the end of the process, make sure you Bluetooth pair your phone with your computer.
+At the end of the process, make sure you Bluetooth pair your phone with your computer (check you've paired by [sending a file](https://help.ubuntu.com/lts/ubuntu-help/bluetooth-send-file.html) from one to the other).

 ## Configuring pam_pico